- Get started

 Use case 3 - Linking an epic with smart defaults

-You can configure an epic link in smart defaults so that it will link to an already-existing epic.
+You can configure an epic link or a parent in smart defaults so that it will link to an already-existing epic.
 This way templates will automatically link to the specified epic in this project or another.